 - Squeeze as much water out of the tofu as you can and mince red onion.

 - Whisk together the soy sauce, water, organic sugar, rice vinegar, sesame oil, chili garlic sauce, and Chinese five spice in a small bowl.

 - Crumble the tofu and add the minced red onion to a large pan on medium heat with a little bit of oil.
 Cook for 10 to 15 minutes until slightly browned.

 - Once the tofu is browning, add sauce.
 Lower heat & cook until the sauce has absorbed in to the tofu, about 7 to 8 minutes.

 - Grab a small bowl and fill it up with water.
 This will help the sushi rice not stick to your hands.
-Take 1/4 cup of seasoned Sushi Rice and make a nest in the palm of your hand.
-Add 1 tbsp of filling to the middle and wrap the rice around the filling.
+Take ¼ cup of seasoned Sushi Rice and make a nest in the palm of your hand.
+Add 1 tablespoon of filling to the middle and wrap the rice around the filling.
 If some filling is sticking out, just add a little bit of rice to cover.
 Squeeze carefully but firmly to pack the rice ball together and place on parchment lined baking tray.
 Continue until all 6 to 7 balls have been formed.

 - Place rice balls in the freezer for 15 minutes which will make them easier to roll in breadcrumbs.

 - Fill small pot halfway with canola or vegetable oil.
 Heat oil to roughly 375F.
 Turning heat down as needed.
 Always be careful when frying.